White Vervain, White Verbena

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I took the next few photos of the Verbena urticifolia in the front pasture close to the pond…
+I took the above photo and the next six of a Verbena urticifolia in the front pasture close to the pond…

-The above and below photos are from plants in the south hayfield.
+The above and below photo are from plants in the south hayfield.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.